s-ruby/spring_2021/lessons/09_bootcamp_loops/09_bootcamp_loops.md

 # Before class

 * Make sure you feel comfortable working with both [lists](https://www.programiz.com/python-programming/list) and [dictionaries](https://www.programiz.com/python-programming/dictionary#:~:text=Python%20dictionary%20is%20an%20unordered,when%20the%20key%20is%20known.) in python
-* Make sure you're comfortable with logic in python -- review the [logic lesson](https://github.com/Justice-Through-Code/fall_2020/blob/master/lessons/06_bootcamp_logic/06_bootcamp_logic.md) if you'd like to refresh!
+* Make sure you're comfortable with logic in python -- review the [logic lesson](https://github.com/s-ruby/uxr_spring_2021/tree/main/lessons/04_bootcamp_logic) if you'd like to refresh!

 # Outline of class agenda

 Today we'll learn about [**loops**](https://www.w3schools.com/python/python_for_loops.asp) in python.
 By the end of the lesson, you'll:

 1. Feel comfortable using **for loops** to *iterate* through items in a list
-2. Feel comfortable using **for loops** to *iterate* through characters in a string
-3. Feel comfortable using the `range()` function with for loops to iterate across many items
+2. Feel comfortable using the `range()` function with for loops to iterate across many items
-4. Understand how a **while loop** is different from a **for loop** and how to create one
+3. Understand how a **while loop** is different from a **for loop** and how to create one

 **Let's make a script in `loop_practice.py` for the lesson today.**

 # What is a loop?

 You can kind of think of a loop as an 'apply all'.
-We use **loops** in python to iterate over sequential items (like lists, or even strings).
+We use **loops** in python to do something to every item in a certain collection.
+For example, we could do something to every entry in a dictionary or to every third item in a list.

-* **Iterate** means that we go through each item, one-by-one, and do something each time
+* We **iterate** using for loops, meaning that we go through each item and do something each time
 * Loops can be as simple as printing out each item in a list, or contain very complex logic and operations
 * Loops allow us to perform **many** operations **in few lines of code**